 Researchers from the National Institutes of Health recently used laser light-scattering technology to demonstrate that normal speech emits thousands of oral fluid droplets that can persist in the air within a closed environment for up to 14 minutes.” -CNN-

-As we open for inside dining, it is likely that many of the people that will be testing positive for Covid-19 will have dined inside at one or more restaurants.
-Vacation season will also bring visitors from other cities, other states, and even other countries to our local restaurants We are currently seeing rapid increases of Covid-19 in states that may have opened too early.
-If a visitor stopping for a meal while passing through happens to be a super spreader, then we may have a new hot spot where few or no cases of Covid-19 had existed before, especially in rural Illinois.
+Now that Illinois is open for inside dining, it is likely that many of the people that will be testing positive for Covid-19 in the coming days or weeks will have dined inside at one or more restaurants.
+Vacation season will also bring additional visitors from other cities, other states, and even other countries to our local restaurants We are currently Covid-19 out of control in states that may have opened too early.
+If a visitor stopping for a meal while passing through happens to be a super spreader, then we may have a new hot spot where few or no cases of Covid-19 had existed before, especially in rural Illinois where we have few ICU beds.

 Originally, in order for a region to move from Phase 3 to Phase 4, that region needed “contact tracing and monitoring within 24 hours of diagnosis for more than 90% of cases.”
 But Gov. Pritzker has backtracked on contact tracing.